-, where C_i denotes the number of common distinct edges in the level i of L_1 and L_2 , while t_j denotes the total number of distinct edges in the level j of both L_1 and L_2 .
+, where $C_i$ denotes the number of common distinct edges in the level i of $L_1$ and $L_2$ , while $t_j$ denotes the total number of distinct edges in the level j of both $L_1$ and $L_2$ .
 The integer a is a userdefined weight factor which is used to indicate that higher level edges are semantically more important in XML documents.
-The denominator in Equation 1 denotes the total weight of all distinct edges in both trees, while the numerator denotes the total weight of the common edges in levels of L_1 and L_2 .
+The denominator in Equation 1 denotes the total weight of all distinct edges in both trees, while the numerator denotes the total weight of the common edges in levels of $L_1$ and $L_2$ .
 Thus, the more common edges in high levels the two LevelEdge representations have, the more similar they are.
-The intuition behind weighting the number of common edges in higher levels of the XML document contribute in the semantics of the XML document more than edges in lower levels.
+The intuition behind weighting the number of common edges accordingly to the corresponding level is that edges in higher levels of the XML document contribute in the semantics of the XML document more than edges in lower levels.
 The proposed similarity value varies between 0 and 1; 0 indicates completely structural-different XML documents and 1 indicates structural-similar XML documents.
 The previously defined similarity measure is used as-is in the case of homogeneous XML documents.
-As explained before, homogeneous XML documents are derived from sub-DTDs of the same DTD, so we except that common edges occur in the same levels in both documents.
+As explained before, homogeneous XML documents are derived from sub-DTDs of the same DTD, so we expect that common edges occur in the same levels in both documents.
 That's why the proposed similarity measure implies a strict matching procedure, where common edges are searched only in the same level of both the XML documents.
 Figure 3 depicts an example of calculating the similarity between two LevelEdge representations of homogeneous XML documents, using a weight factor of 2.